schmouk/PyRandLib/README.md

     - (substraction),
     * (multiplication),
     ^(bitwise exclusive-or).

-With the + or - operation, such generators are MRGs.
-They offer very large periods  with the best known results in the evaluation of their randomness, as stated in the evaluation  done  by  Pierre L'Ecuyer  and  Richard Simard while offering very low computation times.
+With the + or - operation, such generators are true MRGs.
+They offer very large periods with the best known results in the evaluation of their randomness, as evaluated by Pierre L'Ecuyer and Richard Simard in their paper.

+The Marsa-LIBF4 version, i.e. **Mrg287** implementation, uses the recurrence:

+    x(i) = ( x(i-55) + x(i-119) + x(i-179) + x(i-256) ) mod 2^32

+### Mrg1457  -  2^1,457 periodicity

+**Mrg1457** implements a fast 31-bits Multiple Recursive Generator with a longer period than MRGRan287 (2^1457 vs. 2^287, i.e. 4.0e+438 vs. 2.5e+86) and 80 % more computation time but with much less memory space consumption (47 vs. 256 integers 32-bits coded).

-The implementation of   **LFibRand78**  is  based  on  a  Lagged  Fibonacci generator (LFib) which uses the recurrence:
+The implementation of this MRG 31-bits model is based on  DX-47-3 pseudo-random generator proposed by Deng and Lin, see [2].
+The DX-47-3 version uses the recurrence:

     x(i) = (2^26+2^19) * ( x(i-1) + x(i-24) + x(i-47) ) mod (2^31-1)